Understanding Frequent Urination: Causes, Symptoms, and Treatment

 - Frequent urination persists or worsens over time.

-- It is accompanied by pain while urinating, blood in urine, or other concerning symptoms.
+- You experience additional symptoms like pain while urinating, blood in urine, or urinary incontinence.

-- It interferes with daily activities or disrupts sleep patterns significantly.
+- It interferes with your daily activities or significantly disrupts your sleep.

 Seeking Help for Frequent or Urgent Urination